IIT Faculty Member Miles Wernick Receives Motorola Professorship of Electrical and Computer Engineering

 Chicago, IL — June 12, 2009 —

-Illinois Institute of Technology (IIT) is pleased to announce that faculty member Miles Wernick has received the Motorola Professorship of Electrical and Computer Engineering.
-The professorship was established in 1987 by the Motorola Foundation to provide assistance to an engineering professor.
+Illinois Institute of Technology (IIT) is pleased to announce that Miles Wernick has received the Motorola Professorship of Electrical and Computer Engineering.
+The Motorola Foundation established the professorship in 1987 to assist an engineering professor.

-An IIT faculty member since 1994, Wernick is the director of the university’s Medical Imaging Research Center (MIRC) and a professor of both electrical and computer engineering and biomedical engineering.
+Wernick has been an IIT faculty member since 1994, the director of the university’s Medical Imaging Research Center (MIRC), and a professor of electrical and computer engineering and biomedical engineering.
 Dedicated to building strong research and educational programs in medical imaging, Wernick founded the MIRC in 2004 after several years of growth, aided by seed funding granted by the Whitaker Foundation.

-Wernick has held multiple leadership positions in technical societies, including IEEE and OSA.
-He received a Sigma Xi/IIT Award for Excellence in University Research in 2008, and in 2006, he was awarded an Outstanding Faculty Award from IIT’s electrical and computer engineering department.
+Wernick has held leadership positions in technical societies, including IEEE and OSA.
+In 2008, he received a Sigma Xi/IIT Award for Excellence in University Research, and in 2006, he received an Outstanding Faculty Award from IIT’s Electrical and Computer Engineering department.

 After earning a bachelor’s degree in physics from Northwestern University in 1983, Wernick received a Ph.D. in optics (’90) from the Institute of Optics at Rochester University.

-Founded in 1890, IIT is a Ph.D.-granting university with more than 7,300 students in engineering, sciences, architecture, psychology, design, humanities, business and law.
-IIT's interprofessional, technology-focused curriculum is designed to advance knowledge through research and scholarship, to cultivate invention improving the human condition, and to prepare students from throughout the world for a life of professional achievement, service to society, and individual fulfillment.
+Founded in 1890, IIT is a Ph.D.-granting university with more than 7,300 students in engineering, sciences, architecture, psychology, design, humanities, business, and law.
+IIT's interprofessional, technology-focused curriculum is designed to advance knowledge through research and scholarship, to cultivate inventions that improve the human condition, and to prepare students from throughout the world for a life of professional achievement, service to society, and individual fulfillment.
 Visit www.iit.edu.